finnito/Science/content/10scie/ecology/3-microorganisms.md

 ![[Source](https://www.sciencelearn.org.nz/resources/1840-digestive-enzymes)](https://static.sciencelearn.org.nz/images/images/000/002/260/embed/COD_LKC_ART_04_DigestiveEnzymes_cropped.jpg)

-- Humans, bacteria, fungi and other organisms all use __enzymes__ to break down molecules in extracellular digestion.
+- Humans, bacteria, fungi and other organisms all use/creat __enzymes__ to break down molecules in extracellular digestion.
-- Enzymes are molecules that can perform specific functions in biology e.g break some molecules down!
+- Enzymes are molecular machines that can perform specific functions in biology e.g break some molecules down (or join them together)!

 ---